Janhavi-shede/Sciart_Infographics_Assignment-Janhavi_Shede/README.md

 **Step 2: Planning the Infographic Layout and Panels**

 Before opening BioRender, I read the reserch paper and outlined the five conceptual sections I wanted to visualize, based on the paper's major themes:
-*Panel A* — The breast cancer metastatic cascade *Panel B* — Tumor microenvironment (TME) stressors *Panel C*— The molecular process of translational adaptation *Panel D*— Regulatory layers and mRNA features
+*Panel A* — The breast cancer metastatic cascade, *Panel B* — Tumor microenvironment (TME) stressors, *Panel C*— The molecular process of translational adaptation, *Panel D*— Regulatory layers and mRNA features,
-*Panel E*— Advanced technologies and therapeutic potential
+*Panel E*— Advanced technologies and therapeutic potential.

 **Step 3: Opened BioRender and Setting up the Canvas**